 If you see a tortoise in the wild, it is important not to pick it up.
 Desert tortoises store extra water in their bladders and draw on this supply when no water can be found.
 A frightened tortoise will “void” its bladder, losing its emergency water supply.
 This could have life-threatening consequences for the animal.
 Desert tortoises are protected under the Endangered Species Act, and handling wild tortoises is illegal.
 Humans are the biggest threat to desert tortoises.
 Other threats include illegal collection for the pet trade, collisions with vehicles on highways or with ATVs, habitat loss, and ravens, who often proliferate near human development and readily feed on desert tortoise hatchlings.
 Even people with the best intentions who release pet tortoises to the wild can cause serious harm by introducing diseases acquired while in human care to wild populations.

-This animal is classified as Vulnerable by the International Union for Conservation of Nature (IUCN).
+This animal is classified as vulnerable by the International Union for Conservation of Nature (IUCN).
+It is also listed as threatened under the Federal Endangered Species Act.
 Except for relying on their hard shells, or crawling into the burrows they have dug, they are defenseless.
 Newly hatched tortoises are especially at risk.
 Their natural predators are bobcats, foxes, badgers, and coyotes.
 But humans are their biggest enemies, whether capturing them (illegally) for the pet trade, running over them on the highway or with off-road vehicles, or even shooting them.
 Even humans trying to do the “right thing” by returning pets to the wild can cause serious harm by introducing diseases acquired in captivity to the wild population.

 This herbivorous reptile eats available desert plants such as cacti and grasses.
-They rarely need to drink water, getting almost all of their water from the food they eat.
+They do not have teeth.
+Instead, they have a beak-like mouth to bite off their food.